Marlene J. Egger, PhD

 - Maternal and Child Health Public Health

-- Departments: Biomedical Informatics - Adjunct Professor, Family and Preventive Medicine - Professor, Population Health Sciences - Adjunct Professor
+- Departments: Family & Preventive Medicine - Professor, Population Health Sciences - Adjunct Professor

 - Divisions: Biostatistics, Public Health